isomerpages/ogp/_our-products/scamshield.md

 #### What is the ScamShield bot?

-The ScamShield Bot enables users to conveniently report scams received from across multiple platforms directly to the Singapore Police Force, and to let users easily check whether a message or call is a scam, all within WhatsApp.
+The ScamShield Bot enables users to conveniently report scams received from across multiple platforms directly to the Singapore Police Force, and to let users easily check whether a message or call is a scam, all within WhatsApp: [https://go.gov.sg/scamshield-bot](https://go.gov.sg/scamshield-bot)

 #### Why use the ScamShield Bot?